Code-Institute-Submissions/chloelewisdev-milestone-project-4/testing.md

 #### **JavaScript**

-I used [JSHint](https://jshint.com/) to check my JavaScript files.
+I used [JSHint](https://jshint.com/) to check my JavaScript code.
+No errors were shown.
-- *script.js* - no errors were shown for this file

 #### **Python**